Network equipment supplier Cisco is buying US cloud networking firm Meraki in a $1.2bn deal.

 “The acquisition of Meraki enables Cisco to make simple, secure, cloud managed networks available to our global customer base of mid-sized businesses and enterprises,” Rob Soderbery, senior vice-president, Cisco Enterprise Networking Group said.

 “These companies have the same IT needs as larger organisations, but without the resources to integrate complex IT solutions.”

 The acquisition is expected to close in the second quarter of Cisco’s fiscal year 2013, subject to customary closing conditions, including regulatory review.

 News of the Meraki acquisition comes just days after Cisco announced a $125m deal to buy datacentre management firm Cloupia.

-That announcement came just 24 hours after Cisco announced its financial results for the first quarter of its 2013 fiscal year.
+That announcement came just 24 hours after Cisco announced its financial results for the quarter of its 2013 fiscal year.